isaisg/gfobap/orthofinder_orthogroups_to_matrices_dataframes/README.md

-### Orthoinder Scripts using Diamond
+### Scripts to convert the Orthogroups file output by Orthofinder into a pangenome matrix and a dataframe.

-Wrapper Scripts to run Orthofinder using Diamond a the search engine.These scripts were optimized to be used in the slurm based cluster.
+These scripts were optimized to be used in the slurm based cluster.
-The scripts assume that OrthoFinder and Diamond are in your path.

 These scripts were developed and tested using perl/5.18.2 , diamond v0.8.36.98 and Orthofinder-1.1.4